-In this third installment of six blogs, we focus on the tools and technology that are helping financial professionals be more proactive and productive.
+In this third installment of five blogs, we focus on the tools and technology that are helping financial professionals be more proactive and productive.
 Be sure to read previous blogs in this series:

 Part 3: Leveraging Technology for Smarter Decisions and Reduced Risk